polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/build-a-dapp/pallet.md

 ### Events

-After we've configured our pallet to emit events, let's go ahead and define which events:
+Now that we've configured our pallet to emit events, let's go ahead and define those events:

 ```rust
 // Pallets use events to inform users when important changes are made.